chrishefele/crashview/README.md

 All the datasets are already built in this repository and ready to use (in /data).
 But if you want to rebuild them from scratch, you would:
 * Clone the respository
-* gunzip /data/geocache/mercer-geocache-files.tgz (only if you do NOT want to pre-seed the cache)
+* gunzip /data/geocache/mercer-geocache-files.tgz (but only if you do NOT want to pre-seed the cache)
 * cd /src
 * ./src/mk_all_data.sh